Authored by: Luis A. Marrero, M.A., RODP, LLP

 WHAT IS IMPORTANT AND UNIMPORTANT?

-In MPP theory, “important” does not equate “meaningful.”
+In MP theory, “important” does not equate “meaningful.”
 Nor does “unimportant” parallel “meaningless.”
-In MPP, a person can give importance to the meaningless, as has been defined in this article.
+In MP, a person can give importance to the meaningless, as has been defined in this article.

 Figure 1.
 Meaningful / Important Quadrant